 5. Conclusions

-Iturbide presents a high biocultural diversity of ethnobotanical species, this diversity is made up of native and exotic species, in general, it is very similar to that of other nearby areas with similar climate, relief and vegetation in the state of Nuevo León [18-23], and in Northeast Mexico.
-In addition, this diversity at the local level has a relationship with the variation of altitude within Iturbide, being possible to find several types of vegetation, including scrub vegetation at lower altitudes, coniferous forests at higher altitudes, forming an ecotone between these vegetations.
+Iturbide presents a high biocultural diversity of ethnobotanical taxa, this diversity is made up of native and exotic species, in general, it is very similar to that of other nearby areas with similar climate, relief and vegetation in the state of Nuevo León [13,24-27],for the Northeast zone [59], the Northern macroregion [48,86], and general for arid and semi-arid zones in Mexico [50].
+In addition, this diversity at the local level has a relationship with the variation of altitude within Iturbide, being possible to find several types of vegetation, including scrub vegetation at lower altitudes, and coniferous forests at higher altitudes, forming an ecotone between these vegetations.
+This heterogeneity means that there are no differences in its diversity, even concerning pine-oak forest sites [49].

-Comparing the level of knowledge and use of ethnobotany in Iturbide with other areas of the Northeast and the rest of the country, this is significant [6,34,35].
-What translates as a strong cultural roots to native and exotic .
-Based on the significance, we can conclude that the traditional knowledge of the local inhabitants of the Iturbide mestizo region is highly important.
-Therefore, our results raise the level of ethnobotanical biocultural diversity in Northeast Mexico, and support that the knowledge and use of plants in rural mestizo regions, in arid, semi-arid and transition zones [3,36], are as relevant as those rooted to localities of indigenous tradition and high biological diversity [37,38].
+Comparing the level of knowledge and use of ethnobotany in Iturbide, and the significance with respect to other sites shown in the investigation.
+We can conclude that there is a strong cultural attachment to native and exotic flora; and it is complete with a multifunctional roll.
+The traditional ethnobotanical knowledge of the local inhabitants of the Iturbide mestizo region is highly important.Our results contribute to the ethnobotanical biocultural diversity in Northeast Mexico, and in general the North of the country.
+We maintain that the knowledge and practices of plants use in rural mestizo regions, in arid and semi-arid zones, as well as in transition zones, are as relevant as those rooted in localities of indigenous tradition and high biological diversity.

-In the study site, the inclusion of exotic species with respect to the native ones is important, this has also been reported in other localities of the region [6].
+In the study site, the inclusion of exotic species concerning to the native ones is important, this has also been reported in other localities of the region [13].
 This pattern demonstrates the learning capacity of local communities in the face of the entry of new plant species, creating new knowledge and taking advantage of them, and even promoting a phenomenon of co-evolution.

-Both native and exotic plants play a multifunctional role, taking advantage of various anthropocentric categories, highlighting the ornamental use.
+Both native and exotic plants play a multifunctional role, taking advantage of various anthropocentric categories, and highlighting the ornamental use.
 Regarding the ornamental flora, it shows the abundance of species for this purpose, which are cultivated in public parks and private gardens.
-This phenomenon has been documented in other localities [6], and its relevance is associated with the population's interest in mitigating solar radiation, enhancing the landscape beauty of arid and semi-arid areas; contributing significantly to the reduction of stress caused by climate change, improving physical and emotional human health and well-being [9].
+This phenomenon has been documented in other localities [13], and its relevance is associated with the population's interest in mitigating solar radiation, enhancing the landscape beauty of arid and semi-arid areas; contributing significantly to the reduction of stress caused by climate change, improving physical and emotional human health and well-being [18].